rutrum/pathmut/README.md

 * Flags to force parsing paths as windows `-w` or as unix `-u` paths
 * Add `is normal` command which checks if a path string is normalized
 * Add `depth` command which counts the number of components before the last
+* Add `disk` component for Windows paths with disk prefix

 ### 0.6.0